gear-tech/gear-js/api/README.md

 ## Getting started

-Start an API connection to a running node on localhost
+Start an API connection to a running node on localhost:

 ```javascript
 import { GearApi } from '@gear-js/api';